orbeon/orbeon-forms-doc/form-builder/keyboard-shortcuts.md

 The first keyboard shortcuts have been added with Orbeon Forms 2020.1.
 New shortcuts have been added since.
 See below for details.

+## Rationale

+When you start being comfortable with the Form Builder user interface, you might want to use keyboard shortcuts to speed up your work.
+Orbeon Forms is progressively introducing keyboard shortcuts to help you with this.

+## Discoverability

+[\[SINCE Orbeon Forms 2023.1.3\]](/release-notes/orbeon-forms-2023.1.3.md)

+Most keyboard shortcut hints now show when you hover over the Form Builder toolbox, the buttons bar, or icons.

 ##  Buttons shortcuts

 You can use the following keyboard shortcuts: